-Accounting quality to be assessed in terms of conformance with Generally Accepted Accounting Practices (GAAP).
+Accounting quality to be assessed in terms of conformance with Generally Accepted Accounting Practices IGAAP/Ind AS.
 Standard accounting practices facilitate comparison across the industry.
 In India, NBFCs are required to follow the accounting standards prescribed by the Institute of Chartered Accountants of India (ICAI).
 Acuité shall review the company's accounting policies, notes to accounts, and auditors' qualification if any, thoroughly.
-Nonconformance with the prescribed guidelines could impact rating.

-A. Corporate Governance
+A. Integrity